fmaste/Haskell/doc/EvaluationStrategies.md

 >
 > [A. M. R. SABRY, “What is a purely functional language?”, Journal of Functional Programming, vol. 8, no. 1, pp. 1–22, 1998.](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.7800)

-\* Obviously call-by-reference introduces side effects.
+In a purely functional language when a function is evaluated with some given arguments, it will always return the same result.
+Obviously call-by-reference introduces side effects.

 No wonder why Haskell and GHC try to stay true to theory by extending lambda calculus.
 See